ZhgChg.Li

 Preface

-In mid-2025, a series of articles was written on building a complete App CI/CD process from scratch using GitHub Actions:
+In mid-2025, a series of articles was written about building a complete App CI/CD process from scratch using GitHub Actions:

-Recently, I set up everything again in a new environment and learned new things each time.
-This time, I focused on iOS Codesigning: the relationship between Certificates, Profiles, and Devices, and how I use Fastlane Match to manage certificates and integrate with CI/CD.
+Recently, I set up a new environment and went through the process again.
+Each time, I learn something new.
+This time, I focused on iOS Codesigning: the relationship between Certificates, Profiles, and Devices, and how I use Fastlane Match to connect certificate management with CI/CD.

 What are Certificates, Identifiers & Profiles, and Devices?

-In the Apple ecosystem, app development is based on certificate and profile management, unlike Android where having an .apk file is enough to install and use.
+In the Apple ecosystem, app development is based on managing certificates and provisioning profiles, unlike Android where having the .apk file is enough to install and use.
 Apple enforces strict certificate matching rules; if these are not met, the app cannot be installed or used.

 Main Components and Their Functions: